VladislavMaksimov/VladislavMaksimov/README.md

 # Hi there.
 I'm Vlad 👋

-🧒 A middle- frontend developer
+🧒 A middle frontend developer
 💻 Currently learning React and Typescript advanced topics
 🌱 Going to learn backend technologies to become a fullstack developer
 🚀 Also want to learn a bit of testing, writing docs and so on to better understand a whole software development process